Add complete, 24/7 vet care

 Few things are as terrifying for a pet parent as watching their fur baby experience a seizure.
 It’s heart-stopping, panic-inducing, and can make minutes feel like hours.
 Many pet parents might not know what causes seizures in cats.

-At Fuzzy - The Pet Parent Company, our goal is to make you the best pet parent you can be, which occasionally requires us to prepare for scary situations with the hope they never actually happen.
+At Fuzzy, our goal is to make you the best pet parent you can be, which occasionally requires us to prepare for scary situations with the hope they never actually happen.
 Whether a cat frequently experiences seizures or you’re being a proactive pet parent, there are a few reasons a pet may be seizing.

 First and foremost, cat seizures are fairly unusual.
 When they do occur, they often signify that something else is going on.